tytydraco/yessleep/out/Ive_always_been_afraid_of_mirrors.md

 “Um,” I said.
 “A few months.
 Since my mom died.”

 “Sorry to hear that,” he said, perfunctorily.
 “Listen.
 Oh man.
-I’m guessin they’ve been eatin your food, living off you like a vermin or somethin.
+I’m guessin they’ve been eatin your food, living off you like some kinda critter.
 Can you imagine?”

 “Um,” I said.